Jawidd/aws-project/TO-DO.md

 - [X] fix cors:  in backend task definitions change variables [FRONTEND_URL,BACKEND_URL] to ["https://customdns","https://customdns/api"]

+- [X] create a new docker file for prod mode for flask

+- [X] fix all problems with messagegroupspage.js(message list for each user) for each user can not be opened, the problem was with handler @, so we changed frontend and backend to use messages/user/<:handle> instead of messages/@<:handle>

 <!--
 - [X] commit to github -->

 ## 🧭 Project Overview